FrancesCoronel/personal-website-v3/_posts/2014-12-29-memorable-experiences-in-gaming.md

 21\) [**Pandemic 2**](https://www.crazymonkeygames.com/Pandemic-2.html) -
 👾 Online Flash

-> Friggin’ Madagascar would always get me.
+> Friggin' Madagascar would always get me.
 Also this game is how I came
 > up with my alias because the first virus I ever made was called
 > `Siegius`.